abd027/Projects/README.md

-# Projects

-Each project is placed in separate branches..
+# Projects: Each project is placed in separate branches..